The meeting you keep having

 Here is how to build that proof.

-Step 1: The Google Search Console diagnostic
+The Google Search Console diagnostic

 This is the single most important chart you will show in any leadership conversation about traffic decline.
 Open Google Search Console and compare the last 12 months of data with the prior period.
 You are looking at two metrics: impressions and clicks.

-Scenario B: Both impressions and clicks declining
+When both impressions and clicks are declining

 This is an algorithm or indexation problem.
 Google is showing your pages to fewer people, which means something changed in how Google evaluates your content.
 This could be a core update impact, a crawl issue, a penalty, or content quality regression.
 This is where traditional SEO diagnosis applies.